 1932 February - Dr Clift inaugurates the Hong Kong branch of the Bible Union of China.[1]

-1933 The Foundling/Children's Home moves to Taipo.
+1933 The BCMS Foundling/Children's Home moves to Taipo.
 Miss Lucas retires.
 Mildred Dibden takes over.
 [4] Dr Clift is Visiting Medical Officer Chinese Hospitals and dispensaries.
-(First appointed 1931)
+(First appointed 1931).

-1945 The Japanese surrender.
-The Clifts are given priority for repatriation as they are both bedridden, 5th September.
-[6]
+1945 The Japanese surrender 2nd Aug.
+The Clifts are given priority for repatriation as they are both bedridden, on the Empress of Australia, 11th September.
+They return to Hong Kong when fully recovered.

 1950c The Emmanuel Book Room starts publishing and retailing evangelical books and literature.
 [1]